When most think of Africa, they

 continent split from mainland Africa.

-The lakes in Uganda provide not only tourist attractions but also provide a living for many of
+The Uganda lakes provide not only tourist attractions but also living for many of

 those in Uganda who live on their shores for fishing and other pursuits.
 Most have boat trips which can be undertaken without great expense and

-the best have island resorts on them where you can feast on a better than (probably) expected meal!
+the best have island resorts on them where you can feast on a better expected meal!
+Find out about the source of the River Nile here.

 |